Setup¶

 Sedonac¶

-Sedona Framework development primarily centers around the tool sedonac
+Sedona Framework development primarily centers around the tool sedonac.

 It functions as a compiler for Sedona applications as well as Sedona kits (library